 1. How long does it take for my application to be processed?

-3. What is the difference between a Child Abuse Registry Check and the Vulnerable Sector Check?
+3. Is there a difference between a Child Abuse Registry Check and a Vulnerable Sector Check?

-Temporary Registration is provided to an applicant who because of an employment opportunity requires registration in Nova Scotia.
-For up to 30 days a temporary Registration can be provided to an applicant already registered and living in another province.
-Temporary Registration is provided when an applicant requires registration and can’t wait until the next meeting of the Board of Examiners.
-The applicant must have all the required documents and fees paid before a temporary can be provided.
+Temporary registration is provided to an applicant who, because of an employment opportunity, requires immediate registration in Nova Scotia.
+For up to 30 days a temporary registration can be provided to an applicant already registered and living in another province.

 - They are eligible for active status.

 - They are not in default of any obligations to the College.